Yun-Zhang-Lab/whole-brain-learning-paper/README.md

 ## Requirements

 ## License
-“All rights reserved.
-No reuse or distribution until acceptance”
+All rights reserved.
+No reuse or distribution until acceptance

 ## Contact
 For questions, please contact Yun Zhang Lab.